-Bit 8 Function ON UPS switch-on and switch-off signal input function enabled OFF UPS switch-on and switch-off signal input function disabled a) Remove the Intellislot port cover (see Figure 3-6) on the front panel.
-Do not throw the screws away.
+Bit 8 Function ON UPS switch-on and switch-off signal input function enabled OFF UPS switch-on and switch-off signal input function disabled

 2. Insert the relay card into the UPS.

 The relay card is hot-pluggable, therefore it may be installed without shutting the UPS down.